 After cleaning, always check to be certain that the magazine follower movement and tension are correct, and that no solvent or debris remain.
-Improper reassembly of the magazine can cause a failure to feed, which is a potentially dangerous malfunction.
-If cleaning does not restore proper tension, or if you experience a problem with the magazine, do not use it.
+Improper reassembly of the magazine can cause failure to feed, which is a potentially dangerous malfunction.
+If cleaning does not restore proper tension, or if you experience a problem with the magazine, don't use it.
 Get a new one.
-New magazine can be purchased at ShopRuger.com.
+New magazines can be purchased at ShopRuger.com.

-CARE AND CLEANING

-Make Sure Firearm Is Unloaded!
+CARE AND CLEANING Make Sure Firearm Is Unloaded!

 BEFORE CLEANING, BE CERTAIN THE PISTOL AND ITS MAGAZINE ARE UNLOADED.
 (See "Warning - Unloading," p.
-18.)
+16.)

-At regular intervals, or whenever the firearm has been exposed to sand, dust, extreme humidity, condensation, immersion in water, or other adverse conditions, disassemble, clean, and oil it.
+At regular intervals, or whenever the pistol has been exposed to sand, dust, extreme humidity, condensation, immersion in water, or other adverse conditions, disassemble, clean, and oil it.
 Proper periodic maintenance is essential to the reliable functioning of any firearm.

-An on-line video demonstrating the proper cleaning procedure of the LCP® II can be viewed by going to Ruger.com/TechTips.
+An on-line video demonstrating the proper cleaning procedure of the SECURITY-9[®] pistol can be viewed by going to Ruger.com/TechTips.